arundevops16/document/README.md

-###Jenkinsfile:
+### Jenkinsfile:

-Jenkinsfile contains
+Jenkinsfile contains:-

-- def : Variables in Jenkinsfile can be define
+- _def_		: Variables in Jenkinsfile can be define with this tag

-- Label: On which node the job runs
+- _Label_	: On which node the job runs

-- Stages: Containing a sequence of one or more stage directives, the stages section is where the bulk of the "work" described by a Pipeline will be located.
+- _Stages_	: Containing a sequence of one or more stage directives, the stages section is where the bulk of the "work" described by a Pipeline will be located.

-- Post: Post section of a Pipeline is guaranteed to run at the end of a Pipeline’s execution, we can add some notification or other steps to perform finalization, notification, or other end-of-Pipeline tasks.
+- _Post_		: Post section of a Pipeline is guaranteed to run at the end of a Pipeline’s execution, we can add some notification or other steps to perform finalization, notification, or other end-of-Pipeline tasks.

 **Plugins used in Jenkins:**